 Wendake real estate guide & listings for sale

-In Wendake, many buildings are single detached homes, but small apartment buildings and duplexes are also present in the housing stock.
-This reserve also has a good choice of housing size options - it is quite easy to find homes ranging from lofts to four or more bedrooms.
-Homeowners occupy around two thirds of the units in Wendake while the remainder are rented.
-About 30% of properties in this part of the Quebec City metropolitan area were built following the year 2000, while most of the remaining buildings were built pre-1960 and in the 1960s.
+In Wendake, the majority of buildings are single detached homes, while small apartment buildings and duplexes are also present in the housing stock.
+This reserve offers mainly three bedroom and two bedroom homes.
+About two thirds of the units in the reserve are occupied by homeowners and the remainder are rented.
+The homes in this part of the Greater Québec City metropolitan area are relatively new, because about 30% of its dwellings were built following the year 2000, while the majority of the remaining buildings were constructed pre-1960 and in the 1960s.

 Looks like we couldn't find any suggested listings.